speckleworks/SpeckleRhino/CONTRIBUTING.md

 You fixed something!

 - If the bug was logged previously as an issue, do reference that issue!
-- If it's a previously unreported bug, do describe it and the resolution you implmemented.
+- If it's a previously unreported bug, do describe it and the resolution you implemented.

 > Make sure though that you've covered the lateral thinking needed for a bug report, as described above, also in your implementation!